ab4d/Ab4d.SharpEngine.Samples/README.md

 **Windows:**
   - WPF full composition support with SharpEngineSceneView control (Ab4d.SharpEngine.Wpf library)
-  - Avalonia UI support with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library)
+  - AvaloniaUI support with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library)
   - WinUI 3 support with SharpEngineSceneView control (Ab4d.SharpEngine.WinUI library)
   - Using SDL or Glfw (using third-party Silk.Net library; the same project also works on Linux)
+  - MAUI
-  - WinForms support (coming in the next beta version)
+  - WinForms support (coming soon)
-  - MAUI (coming soon)

 **Linux** (including Raspberry PI 4):
+  - AvaloniaUI support with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library)
   - Using SDL or Glfw (using third-party Silk.Net library; the same project also works on Windows)
   - See "Vulkan on Resberry Pi 4" guide on how to use SharpEngine on Resberry Pi 4 with an external monitor.

 **Android:**
   - Using SurfaceView in C# Android Application
   - Using SDL (using third-party Silk.Net library)
+  - MAUI

 **macOS:**
-   - Using MoltenVK.
-See AvaloniaUI project for macOS.
+  - Using AvaloniaUI with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library).
+Requires MoltenVK library - see special project for macos.

-**iOS:** (planned for the next beta version)
+  - Using MAUI - requires MoltenVK library - see Building for macOS and iOS below.

+**iOS:**
+  - Using MAUI - requires .Net 8 and MoltenVK library - see "Building for macOS and iOS" below.

 Online help: